JuliaNLSolvers/Optim.jl/README.md

 ## Conjugate gradients, box minimization, and nonnegative least squares

 There is a separate suite of tools that implement the nonlinear conjugate gradient method, and there are some additional algorithms built on top of it.
 Unfortunately, currently these algorithms use a different API.
+These differences in API are intended to enhance performance.
 Rather than providing one function for the function value and another for the gradient, here you combine them into a single function.
 The function must be written to take the gradient as the first input.
 When the gradient is desired, that first input will be a vector; otherwise, the value `nothing` indicates that the gradient is not needed.
 Let's demonstrate this for the Rosenbrock Function:

     function rosenbrock(g, x::Vector)
       d1 = 1.0 - x[1]